Skip to main content

 • 100.64.0.0/10

-Note the use of CIDR notation to specify the ranges, which must also be used when specifying the range for your Managed Nebula network.
+As above, the use of CIDR notation is used to specify the range for your Managed Nebula network.

-The most important consideration for choosing a range is to find one that does not overlap with any existing IP addresses in use on your network.
+However, the most important thing to verify when choosing a network range is that it does not overlap with any existing IP space already in use in your existing networks, or you may encounter connectivity problems.
 Furthermore, you will also want to avoid ranges which overlap with addresses commonly used in residential and small business routers, especially if you plan to use Managed Nebula on laptops which may need to connect from home and coffee shops.
 Likewise, cloud provider VPCs should be considered and those addresses avoided as well.

 Our default recommendation when creating a Managed Nebula network is 100.100.0.0/22.
 This provides up to 1,022 easily recognizable addresses.
 This default can be customized the first time you log in to your Defined Networking account on the “Define your network” page, but cannot be changed afterwards.
-The number of addresses and the start and end addresses of the range you choose will be displayed underneath the input field.
+The number of available addresses as well as the start and end addresses of the range you choose will be displayed underneath the input field.